LED lighting and lighting design

-Bear in mind that the LD1090 is just one of many that we use.
-It’s quite a specialist downlight having been engineered for very high levels of light relative to its physical depth.
+Bear in mind that the LD1090 is just one of many that we use; it’s not one of our mainstream downlighting prodcuts.
+It’s a specialist downlight having been engineered for very high levels of light relative to its physical depth.
 However, it has all the main elements we need to talk about and the diagram hopefully makes each element of the fitting clear.

-The core of the fitting is the light engine
+The light engine is the core of the fitting

 Let’s start with the chip.
 This is the fundamental difference between the LED fittings in use today and incandescent sources like halogen that they have replaced.
 The chip is integral to the fitting.
-It delivers the light but unlike a lamp (light bulb), it’s not a user replaceable item.
+It delivers the light but unlike a lamp (light bulb), it’s not a user replaceable item that you can pick up at the shops.
 If your only exposure to LED lighting has been replacing a lamp in an old fitting with a replacement LED lamp that might come as a shock.
 Actually, it’s one of the core strengths of high quality dedicated LED fittings.
 It’s the combination of the high quality chip and thermal management that offers such great performance & reliability in such a small unit.
 Integrated LED chip with carefully designed thermal management offer great performance, reliability and longevity.
 The LD1090, like most of the fittings we use, has a quoted life expectancy of 50,000 hours.

 All chips are not created equal.
 The very best light engines offer a better quality of light as well as superior reliability.
 Colour Rendering Index (CRI) is one measure of that quality.
 CRI is a measure of how accurately a given fitting renders colour.
 It’s not a perfect measure but fittings with 90+ CRI will provide a richer experience.
 The more accurate the colour rendering, typically the better the result.